nglviewer/nglview/docs/FAQ.md

 Double check if you are having two ipywidgets version (e.g: one installed via pip and one installed via conda)

-- Class NGLModel not found in module nglview-js-widgets
+- Class NGLModel not found in module nglview-js-widgets (Message can be observed in the web developer console view of your favorite browser)

 You are likely using older JavaScript distribution of nglview.
 Check if it is `$HOME/.local/share/jupyter/nbextensions/nglview-js-widgets/`, if Yes, delete it.